Noaaan/MythicMetals/PATCHNOTES.md

-#0.x.x
+#0.11.3
 Split debug command into `/mythicmetals range console` and `/mythicmetals range file`.
-File will dumb config into CSV, while console will dump the config in a readable format into chat/logs.
+File will dump config into CSV, while console will dump the config in a readable format into chat/logs.
 Added animated stormyx ore textures.
 Slight texture adjustments.
+Removed steel gear.
+Shoutouts to Starmute for updating the Terralith compat!

+__Balancing changes:__
+Hallowed tools recieved a small increase in durability.

 # 0.11.2
 Hotfix!